kergoth/dotvim-old/README.rst

 - help_movement: Movement over Vim help sections with ]] etc.
 - hilinks: A plugin which traces the highlighting linkages; ie. just what highlighting groups associated with the word under the cursor?
+- histwin: A Vim Plugin for browsing the undo tree
 - indentconsistencycop:  Is the buffer's indentation consistent and does it conform to tab settings?
 - kergoth